Copywork: Catholic Homeschooling

 In other words, give them something you know they can do, but if they struggle, continue on at that level until they master it before moving on to something more challenging.

 Charlotte Mason is an entire method, a rich, pedagogically sound approach to education.
-However, you need not adopt the entire Charlotte Mason method or become a Charlotte Mason expert to utilize copywork in your homeschool.
-Copywork can easily be tagged on as a regular or semi-regular exercise done on top of your homeschool writing curriculum.
-It is also good supplement to up your literature (and other subject) lessons.
+However, you need not adopt the entire Charlotte Mason method or become a Charlotte Mason expert in utilizing copywork in your homeschool.
+Copywork can easily be added as a regular or semi-regular exercise done on top of your homeschool writing curriculum.
+It is also an excellent supplement to up your literature (and other subject) lessons.

 Copywork can even be held in reserve for those days when you’re just not feeling it—for those days when you need to just plop Shakespeare down on the table, set the time for 30 minutes, and say, “Alright, now copy some Shakespeare while I take a bath.”
 It is a very handy, versatile, and edifying tool to have in your educational toolbox.

-There are many resources available online for copywork and the Charlotte Mason method in general.
-Most notably is the Catholic Charlotte Mason free curriculum and support from Mater Amabilis.
-Also of special are the websites Simply Charlotte Mason, Charlotte Mason Help, and Ambleside Online, which has painstakingly digitized all of Charlotte Mason’s writings for your use.
+Many resources are available online for copywork and the Charlotte Mason method in general.
+Most notable is the Catholic Charlotte Mason free curriculum and support from Mater Amabilis.
+Also noteworthy are the websites Simply Charlotte Mason, Charlotte Mason Help, and Ambleside Online, which has painstakingly digitized all of Charlotte Mason’s writings for your use.